-Key deliverable Delivered to date Sept 2021 March 2022 Sept 2022 2023 Beyond 2023 Digital Skills To be the Digital Council we aspire to be we will need different skills and knowledge.
-We will need: Council Leaders who understand the value technology brings to our organisation Leaders who develop digital skills to become digital leaders A digitally skilled workforce who engage with professional development to further develop and enhance digital skills Customers Citizens who feel confident in their digital skills and secure in their ability to promote their own cyber resilience Citizens who engage with Smart City and Digital Council initiatives providing feedback that helps to shape future improvements Schools and Lifelong learning Learners who develop their understanding of their own cyber resilience to be safe and secure when using digital tools.
-Learners who ave digital skills for life, learning and work.
-Skills that will empower them to become the digital tools to support their workforce of the future Elected Member ICT and Digital Sounding Board meetings We will do this by: Developing our employees to be comfortable with the technologies we use to deliver services Providing and promoting e-learning to enhance digital skills Recruit Get Online Volunteers to support the delivery of digital inclusion learning in our libraries Providing professional learning opportunities for staff and ensuring equity of access to such opportunities by embracing e-learning We will do this by: Provide and signpost a wide range of digital support tools and materials Provide adult learning opportunities using elearning opportunities Deliver digital inclusion learning opportunities for citizens via our libraries Designing services and support capabilities that deliver digital inclusion for all our citizens Embracing social media as a tool for engagement and communication both internally and externally We will do this by: Supporting schools and early years to access and deliver a 21st century educational experience Empowering school leaders to drive innovative changes within their setting Providing up to date infrastructure, hardware, and software to ensure learning to enable learning that provides the best future life chances for all learners Focusing on STEAM subjects to ensure learners are prepared with a digital toolset fit for future life and workspace Embracing our core platform MS365 to ensure continuity of resources, allow networking between settings and safe interactions with external partners Review digital literacy and cyber resilience skills against participation and engagement, identify gaps and develop opportunities for further engaging and empowering customers and colleagues Review digital literacy and cyber resilience skills against participation and engagement, identify gaps and develop opportunities for further engaging and empowering customers and colleagues
+Delivered to date Sept 2021 March 2022 Sept 2022 2023 Beyond 2023 Digital Skills To be the Digital Council we aspire to be we will need different skills and knowledge.
+We will need: Council Leaders who understand the value technology brings to our organisation Leaders who develop digital skills to become digital leaders Sept 2021 We will do this by: Developing our employees to be comfortable with the technologies we use to deliver services Providing and promoting elearning to enhance digital skills Providing professional learning opportunities for staff and ensuring equity of access to such opportunities by embracing elearning We will do this by: Provide and signpost a wide range of digital support tools and materials Provide adult learning opportunities using e-learning opportunities Deliver digital inclusion learning opportunities for citizens via our libraries Designing services and support capabilities that deliver digital inclusion for all our citizens Embracing social media as a tool for engagement and communication both internally and externally We will do this by: Supporting schools and early years to access and deliver a 21st century educational experience Empowering school leaders to drive innovative changes within their setting Providing up to date infrastructure, hardware, and software to ensure learning to enable learning that provides the best future life chances for all learners Focusing on STEAM subjects to ensure learners are prepared with a digital toolset fit for future life and workspace Embracing our core platform MS365 to ensure Review digital literacy and cyber resilience skills against participation and engagement, identify gaps and develop opportunities for further engaging and empowering customers and colleagues

-Digital Council and Smart City - Libraries Digital Inclusion Digital inclusion is about ensuring the benefits of the internet and digital technologies are available to everyone.
+Digital Council and Smart City - Digital Inclusion

+Digital inclusion is about ensuring the benefits of the internet and digital technologies are available to everyone.
 This is important not only to ensure that citizens can access Council services, but also to support the Council's central priorities of reducing poverty and improving well-being.
 Our aim is to provide our citizens with access to digital connectivity and that we can provide support for our citizens to gain digital skills and the confidence to use them.